Red Velvet Chocolate Chip Cookies.

 So this recipe sounds pretty easy, right?
 It is!
 Just your basic chocolate cookie recipe with a bit less cocoa, a bit more flour, some vanilla, and a sprinkling of chocolate chips.
 A quick cookie dough chill and boom!
 You’ll have red velvet cookies from scratch in only 90 minutes.

 I made today’s red velvet cookies for a Christmas party I’m going to tonight with my friend Erin.
 Erin said she made my cookie dough pretzel bites to bring.
-We have a tasty night ahead of us.
+We have a delicious night ahead of us.

 Red Velvet Chocolate Chip Cookies